tads-intfic/tads3-website/adv3LiteQuickStart.md

              -source start

-    You can delete any instances of comments like the �warning � this file was mechanically generated� paragraph you find in the t3m file, together with any bits of executable code you find there.
+    You can delete any instances of comments like the 'warning ' this file was mechanically generated' paragraph you find in the t3m file, together with any bits of executable code you find there.
 You can also delete the line -pre.
 You may need to change the penultimate line if the path to where you've stored the adv3Lite directory is